 It is significantly easier to deposit checks electronically than submitting a paper check and can in many instances minimize processing delays caused by the time and money required to send these paper checks.
 What is more, similar to ACH processing, it is in many instances significantly less vulnerable to fraudulent activity too.

 High Risk ACH Processing

 ACH processing is used by many businesses to accept payments from their customers, and for good reason.
 It is less expensive and safer than card processing, in addition to the fact that approval and setup is much faster.

 Over the past few years, more and more industries have become considered “High Risk” by NACHA (National Automated Clearinghouse Association).
 These tighter standards have led to the development of high risk ACH processing.
 One of the pioneers in this field was Allied Payments.

 Allied Payments can give the green light for ACH processing for higher risk businesses that normally will not be able to get ACH processing approval for their field or merchandise.
 Our high risk merchant services can help your company get high volume ACH processing.
 In fact, we like to believe that we are one of the leaders in the industry, thanks to our years of experience.
 We can approve high risk ACH payments and processing, high volume ACH processing and high risk eChecks.

 High risk merchants who already have a card processing merchant account can prosper by setting up a separate ACH account that will allow for higher volumes at lower rates.
 Nearly every legal business is accepted and merchants can begin processing payments in less than five days.

-Benefits of ACH Payment Processing
+Benefits of ACH Check Processing

 Another online banking process similar to Check21 is ACH.
 With an ACH, the customer’s bank will initiate the transaction whereas with Check21 the merchant is required to initiate it.